FAIR Plan Insurance: What It Is, How It Works, and What It Really Covers

 • Upgrade your roof: Install a Class A fire-rated roofing material (metal, tile, or composition shingles).

-• Seal vents and openings: Add ember-resistant vents with 1/8-inch mesh screens to prevent ignition from flying embers.
+• Enclose eaves and seal vents: Add ember-resistant vents with approved mesh screens to prevent ignition from flying embers.

-• Harden exterior surfaces: Replace wood siding with fiber cement, stucco, or metal.
-Enclose open eaves and soffits.
+• Harden exterior surfaces: Ensure at least 6 inches of non-combustible material at the base of all exterior walls.
+Replace wood siding with fiber cement, stucco, or metal.

-• Replace windows: Multi-pane tempered glass is significantly more resistant to heat and radiant energy.
+• Replace windows: Multi-pane tempered glass or functional shutters are significantly more resistant to heat and radiant energy.

 Pincher's Pro Tip

 Look into grant and rebate programs before paying out of pocket for home hardening.
-Programs like California's Safer from Wildfires initiative offer discounts and financial assistance for qualifying improvements.
+Programs like California's Safer from Wildfires initiative and the new Safe Homes Act offer discounts and financial assistance for qualifying improvements.
 FEMA's Hazard Mitigation Grant Program (HMGP) may also offer reimbursements in federally designated disaster areas.

 Shopping the Market Regularly